 No one knows for sure what causes adenomyosis.
 Adenomyosis usually disappears after menopause.
 This may be because the uterus no longer produces the endometrium for a monthly menstrual cycle.

-Adenomyosis shows up as large or small masses of endometrial cells in the myometrium.
+Adenomyosis shows up as large or small masses of endometrial cells (also known as implants) in the myometrium.
 Doctors have yet to understand why this happens, but there are several risk factors and theories as to why this may happen.

 Who is at Risk for Developing Adenomyosis?